DremOSDeveloperTeam/otnmcp/README.md

 ## How does it work?
 On many devices, it can be impossible or tedius to use the Telnet client originally provided with OTN.
 We saw this as a problem, and wanted to be able to expand OTN to more than just old devices.
 That's where the OTN Modern Clients come in.

 Starting with OTN release 0.1.3, there will be 3 different ways to upload a document to the server - Telnet, HTTP, and FTP.
-These settings can be toggled in the server-configurator.bat file.
+You can toggle the avalibility of the HTTP and FTP servers with the `server-configurator.bat` program.
+The Telnet client is not able to be turned off.

+### Telnet Client
+The Telnet client is the stock client for OTN.
+It is explained on [the main OTN repository](https://github.com/sparrdrem/otn).

+### HTTP Client
+The HTTP client, is a client that is accessible from your web browser!
+It is also used by some modern clients such as the Chrome extension.
+The HTTP server is built around MiniWeb.

+###

 ## Under Construction!
 At this point in time, this website is under construction, so below is a list of all the implimentations of OTNMCP there are.